RealTimeLogic/Xedge32/doc/source/AccessPointMode.rst

 Access Point Mode
 ===================

-After successfully :ref:`flashing the firmware <flashing-the-firmware>` onto your ESP32 for the first time, Xedge32 automatically configures the ESP32 to operate in access point mode.
+After successfully :ref:`flashing the firmware <flashing-the-firmware>` onto your ESP32 for the first time, Xedge32 automatically configures the ESP32 to operate in Access Point Mode.
 The default name of this access point is ``xedge32``.

 Connecting to Xedge32
 ------------------------------------

 1. **Connecting to the Access Point**:

    - On your device, connect to the ``xedge32`` Wi-Fi network.
-The default password is 1234 (can be changed).
+The default password is 123445678 (can be changed).

 2. **Accessing the Web Interface**: